 And as a kicker?
 The profits from that cafe go towards supporting their drop-in centre for the homeless.
 It’s called The Margins Project, and it provides therapy, English tuition, and a job club to help those struggling to find work.

-NOTE: Union Chapel is open now.
-You can get tickets to events, and find out more at their website right HERE.
+NOTE: You can get tickets to events, and find out more, at the Union Chapel website right HERE.